vain/katriawm/doc/DOCUMENTATION.md

 at a time.
 Or in other words: When changing the active workspace in katriawm, this only happens on *one* monitor, not on all monitors simultaneously.
 This breaks EWMH.
-EWMH thinks of one large desktop that spans all screens, while we then of each screen having their own set of virtual desktops.
+EWMH thinks of one large desktop that spans all screens, while we think of each screen having its own set of virtual desktops.

 katriawm introduces a new property on the root window called